neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 ----

 This view helper implements an if/else condition.
-Check TYPO3\Fluid\Core\Parser\SyntaxTree\ViewHelperNode::convertArgumentValue() to find see how boolean arguments are evaluated
+Check TYPO3\Fluid\Core\Parser\SyntaxTree\ViewHelperNode::convertArgumentValue() to see how boolean arguments are evaluated

 **Conditions:**